 - We drew down a total of \$220 million from our revolving credit facility.
 Including approximately \$3 million in letters of credit, \$223 million of the total \$225 million available under our revolving facility has been utilized.
 We had no immediate need for additional liquidity, but drew on the revolving facility to maximize our financial flexibility.
-We plan to repay the \$220 million drawn on the revolving credit facility in the month of March 2021. - We have stopped repurchasing our common stock and our Board of Directors did not declare a dividend for the second, third and fourth quarters of 2020.
-Prior to taking these actions, we used cash totaling \$53.8 million for dividends and stock repurchases in 2020, as compared to using cash of \$156.6 million for dividends and stock repurchases in 2019.
+We plan to repay the \$220 million drawn on the revolving credit facility in the month of March 2021 - We have stopped repurchasing our common stock and our Board of Directors did not declare a dividend for the second, third and fourth quarters of 2020.
+Prior to taking these actions, we used cash totaling \$53.8 million for dividends and stock repurchases in 2020, as compared to using cash of \$156.6 million for dividends and stock

+- repurchases in 2019.
 We will reevaluate our capital allocation strategy as industry conditions improve and normal restaurant operations resume.

-- We offered Applebee's franchisees the opportunity to defer payment of their royalty, advertising and other fees, and IHOP franchisees the opportunity to defer payment of their royalty, advertising, equipment rent and sublease rent payments, primarily for the months of March and April.
+We offered Applebee's franchisees the opportunity to defer payment of their royalty, advertising and other fees, and IHOP franchisees the - opportunity to defer payment of their royalty, advertising, equipment rent and sublease rent payments, primarily for the months of March and April.
 Including a small amount of additional deferrals offered on a case-by-case basis, franchisees deferred a total of approximately \$60 million of payments.
 In general, repayments will take place over nine months and began in the third quarter of 2020.
 At December 31, 2020, approximately \$29 million of such deferred payments were outstanding. - We voluntarily increased the interest reserve set aside for our securitized debt, from the required \$16.4 million to \$32.8 million.
 We also voluntarily accelerated the funding of interest on our securitized debt with the redirection of cash receipts within the securitization structure.
 As of the date of this report, the interest payments on long-term debt due March 5, 2021 and June 5, 2021 have been fully funded and are included in current restricted cash. - We have reduced discretionary costs, limited new hiring and significantly reduced the use of independent contractors.
 At the outset of the pandemic, we temporarily furloughed certain team members across various functional groups in our restaurant support centers and company-operated restaurants and also curtailed the hours of substantially all of the hourly restaurant associates at our company-operated restaurants.
-Most of the hourly restaurant associates at our company-operated restaurants.
-Most of the hourly restaurant associates at our company-operated restaurants.
-Most of the hourly restaurant associates at our company-operated restaurants and also curtailed the hours of substantially all of the members from the restaurants returned to work following the re-opening of those restaurants, and there were no team members from the restaurant support centers remaining on furlough as of December 31, 2020.
+Most of the hourly restaurant associates at our company-operated restaurants returned to work following the re-opening of those restaurants, and there were no team members from the restaurant support centers remaining on furlough as of December 31, 2020.
 Our G&A expenses for the ended December 31, 2020 were \$18.0 million lower than the same period of the prior year.